foundry-vtt-community/wiki.js/migrations/foundry-core-0_8_x.md

 ```

 ### Changing data during these methods and hooks
-When making a change to a document in one of these methods/hooks it is necessary to use the `update` method on the document itself to persist the change to the database.
+When making a change to a document in one of these methods/hooks it is necessary to use the `update` method on the document's `DocumentData` instance to persist the change to the database.

 #### Hook example
 ```js